danymcdan0/CustomerDetails/README.md

 - Error handling (Focused on working code with functionality first hence no time to implement).
 - Validation on the Web App side with dialogue.
 - Adding cancel buttons for the edit and create pages (simple fix, just outside the timeframe).
+- Adding seed data to have some pre-existing data.